 We have come up with an optimized algorithm which takes into account all these factors and generates a real-time costing.
 But Just like any other technology, 3D Printing too has a certain basic fixed cost associated with running the machine.
 So when the parts are small and in fewer quantities, the total cost of the order, at times, falls below the threshold of what a minimum order cost should be to run that particular material in a particular machine.
 In such a scenario, we charge a Minimum Order Quantity (MOQ) cost against the parts.

 MOQ Costing CANNOT be removed, but since you’re being charged a MOQ, you might as well make the most of it by either:

 - Increasing the number of part quantities on which MOQ costing is applicable.

 - By Uploading more parts with similar material and/or post-processing capabilities.

 The MOQ costing for individual materials is as follows:

-Kindly note that, since Glass-Filled Nylon is a special material, we run the Glass-Filled material once every 8-10 days depending upon the demand.
-Hence the MOQ for the same is on the higher side.
+Kindly note that, there are some special materials for whom we run the machine every 6-8 days depending upon the demand.
+Hence MOQ Cost for the same is on the higher side.